EMBRYOPSIDA Pirani & Prado

 The leaves of Viscum crassulae are supposed to mimic those of its preferred host, Portulacaria afra (Didieraceae: ?reference).

 Ecology & Physiology.
 For root parasitism in Santalum album, see Tennakoon and Cameron (2006).
-The branch-parasitic habit seems to have evolved three times in Santalaceae, in the Viscum, Eremolepis and Dendromyza groups (Der & Nickrent 2008; Vidal-Russell & Nickrent 2008); the latter two are in Santaleae and Amphorogyneae respectively.
-Phacellaria (Visceae) is an obligate hyperparasite on a few other Santalaceae (Dendrophthoë) and especially Loranthaceae, Taxillus in particular (Li & Ding 2006; see also Mathiasen et al. 2008), while Phoradendron durangense and P. falcatum parasitize only other species of Phoradendron (Calvin & Wilson 2009).
-Some species of Arceuthobium are almost holoparasites (Nickrent & García 2009); a number are largely endophytic.
+The branch-parasitic habit seems to have evolved three times in Santalaceae, in the Viscum (Visceae), Eremolepis (Santaleae) and Dendromyza (Amphorogyneae) groups (Der & Nickrent 2008; Vidal-Russell & Nickrent 2008).
 Expanded wood roses may be produced by the host at places where the parasite attaches.
-Press and Phoenix (2005) discussed host-parasite interactions of Visceae (see also below).
+Press and Phoenix (2005) discussed the ecological effects of the host-parasite interactions of Visceae (see also below).

 A number of Santalaceae have three traces in their perianth members, the two lateral traces coming from commissural bundles (Smith & Smith 1943).

 Some Santalaceae have recurrent bundles in the gynoecium, perhaps evidence of receptacular epigyny (Eyde 1975, and references); however, Exocarpus and some other genera have a superior ovary.
-For information on genes expressed during ovule/embryo sac development, see Brown et al. (2010); in taxa with higly reduced ovules genes normally expressed in integuments are expressed immediately in tissues surrounding the embryo sac and in the carpel wall surrounding the loculus.
+For information on genes expressed during ovule/embryo sac development, see Brown et al. (2010); in taxa with higly reduced ovules genes normally expressed in integuments are expressed in the tissues immediately surrounding the embryo sac and in the wall surrounding the loculus.
+Ross and Sumner (2005: Arceuthobium) describe the antipodal end of the embryo sac as being apical on the mamelon, while Zaki and Kuijt (1994: Viscum) show it as being apical; there seems to be variation here (see also Rutishauser 1935).
 Thesium has starchy endosperm.
 Antidaphne seems to have three vascular traces in its cotyledons.